 If you want to take yourself out of the games on the Internet and stop entering tickets for second chance promotions, you can self-exclude (inactivate your account).
-Log in to your Fun Club profile page - the Self-Exclude From the Kentucky Lottery blue bar.
+Log in to your Fun Club profile page and click Deactivate My Account.

 During your self-excluding period, you will no longer:

 - be able to access your Fun Club account

 - play online